think-free-backup/deprecated-axihome2-server/README.md

 - Then clone this repo as application folder and run npm install in that folder
 - Run : ln -s application/endpoints
 - Run : cp -R application/config ./
+- Edit the configuration to your needs (editor is coming)

 Run
 ---